johnhalbert/kafka-schema-registry-connect-demo/README.md

 The simplest way to see connect in action is to:

-- `npx configure-connect` - Configure the sink connector
+- `npm run configure-connect` - Configure the sink connector
 - `tail -f /tmp/poc.sink.txt` - watch the sink file for changes (in separate terminal)
-- `npx signingresponsev1` - produce a new signing response message to Kafka
+- `npm run rspv1` - produce a new signing response message to Kafka

 The above should demonstrate Connect writing data from the topic to the file on disk.
 Configuring connect to do the same to database requires more configuration, but is in essence the same.
 Note that we configure Avro deserializer in `bin/configureConnect.js`.
 We could also write serialized Avro data directly if we want to.
 In the case of a database, the deserializer is mandatory.